 The detailed SWTDP algorithms for exercising each subsystem of a server are split out by each subsystem in the list below:

-General Purpose Processor: Today's modern general purpose processors have multiple CPU cores, large memory caches, TLBs, memory controllers, data buses and bus controllers, and I/O device controllers.
+General Purpose Processor: Today's modern general purpose processors have multiple CPU cores, large memory caches, virtual memory translation lookaside bufferss, memory controllers, data buses and bus controllers, and I/O device controllers.
 Each CPU core has many multiple execution units and instruction pipelines.
 All of these are manipulated by the logic in the processor to save power when not being used.
 The challenge in determining TDP is to use software that keeps as much of the whole processor activated (i.e. not able to power save) as possible.
 Lopoco uses encryption key generation and computation software called openssl that exercises all of the floating point and specialty instruction units as fully as possible, while simultaneously using sufficient amounts of memory.
 Z instances of this program are run, where Z = (the number of logical CPU core available on the processor or processors in the system) + 2.
 This prevents the processor(s) from shutting down execution units, pipelines, memory controllers and other such parts to reduce power consumption.
 Running Z copies of the program means that a wide range of memory in the system is used; greatly reducing the amount of power saving the memory chips and memory controllers can do, and therefore maximize memory system power consumption.
 Many software programs were tested for the purpose of maximizing processor and memory usage, and while many do well at this goal, the openssl key generation program produces results that cannot be equaled or exceeded by any other currently available program.
 Hence an ordinary user running any software on the system will not be able to cause the server to consume more energy via the processor and memory, which is the ultimate goal of TDP determination.

 Disks and disk I/O controllers: Similar to processors, disks and disk I/O controllers have electronics that are designed to save power dynamically based on idle time.
 The TDP software discovers all the disks in the system, groups them by type and model, and creates a software RAID setup for each group.
 A separate program loop repeatedly unpacks a large file archive simultaneously onto each group of disks, causing a large number of disk writes to be performed on each disk in the group at the same time.
 For all types of disks (rotating media and SSD, to name two), the write cycle consumes the most power.
 Expanding these archive files has two additional effects: firstly a large amount of metadata reads are performed, and on rotating media substantial extra head seeks are incurred which increases power consumption; and secondly the archive contains many small and large files, which causes a large backlog of pending writes to be queued up by the disk controller devices, additionally maximizing power consumption in the system.
 A program loop runs in parallel for each group of disks, keeping all disks busy all the time.